guptapriya7171/React-Notes/README.md

        -- we can prefill data in our local storage<br>

    <h3>Lifecycle of a Redux</h3>
    <p>Actions only describe what happened, but don't describe how the application's state changes.
-Actions always move in uniderectional way that is in clockwise direction.
+Actions always move in uniderectional way that is in clockwise direction. <p>

+![reactArchitecture](https://user-images.githubusercontent.com/96413187/198951659-9a73bceb-d901-42d1-b518-ac6659cc4e38.png)

+   4. <b>Reducers</b>
       Reducers are pure functions.
-It will specifies how the application's state changes in response to actions sent to the store.<p>
+It will specifies how the application's state changes in response to actions sent to the store.
+For a functions to be pure functions, it's need to satisfy three principles.<br/>
-![reactArchitecture](https://user-images.githubusercontent.com/96413187/198951659-9a73bceb-d901-42d1-b518-ac6659cc4e38.png)
+   1. Same Input, Same Output: For the same input, the output must be same.
+   2. Scope of the variable: The function must rely on the input within the function.
+   3. Cannot create any side effects :  We cannot manipulate dom inside of it or called an ajax function.